-Low vacancy across all markets has continued to exert upward pressure on rents which in turn has spurred strong interest in the region.
+Low vacancy across the Thompson Okanagan has continued to exert upward pressure on rents which in turn has spurred strong interest in the region.
 This has generated higher sale prices, particularly with many buildings trading off-market during the last six months.

 - Following five consecutive years of continuous decline, the Kelowna rental market vacancy rate increased to 1.9% in October 2018 from 0.2% one year earlier.
 Factors such as an increase in new supply and a slowdown in interprovincial migration have contributed to this increase.